-The boat dock, gangway, two-pile dolphin and piling are privately owned and maintained and facilitate recreational boating.
-Recreational boating is a waterdependent use that is generally consistent with the common law Public Trust Doctrine.
+The subject improvements are privately owned and maintained facilities that align with recreational boating activities.
+Recreational boating is a water-dependent use that is generally consistent with the common law Public Trust Doctrine.
 The California Legislature has identified private recreational boating facilities as an authorized use of Public Trust land (Pub.
 Resources Code, § 6503.5).

-The bank protection will protect the upland property and maintain and improve the integrity of the river, which will help protect the Public Trust resources for recreational and navigational use by the public.
-The facilities are located directly adjacent to the upland property and occupy a relatively small area of the river.
+The facilities have existed at this location for many years.
+The facilities are located adjacent to the upland property and occupy a relatively small area of the Slough.
 The proposed lease does not alienate the State's fee simple interest or permanently impair public rights.
 The lease is limited to a 10-year term, does not grant the lessee exclusive rights to the lease premises, and reserves an easement to the public for Public Trust-consistent uses.
-Upon termination of the proposed lease, the lessee may be required to remove all improvements from State land and restore the lease premises to their original condition.

-The proposed lease requires the lessee to insure the lease premises and indemnify the State for any liability incurred as a result of the lessee's activities thereon.
+Upon termination of the lease, the lessee may be required to remove all improvements from State land and restore the lease premises to their original condition.
+The proposed lease requires the lessee to ensure the lease premises and indemnify the State for any liability incurred as a result of the lessee's activities thereon.
 The lease also requires the payment of annual rent to compensate the people of the State for the occupation of the public land involved.